-• New guidelines and resources for Academic Advisers mean that you should have more points of contact with your adviser to support your progress and future career goals.
+As part of a new University-wide Academic Advising system, new guidelines and resources for Academic Advisers mean that you have more points of contact with your adviser to better support your progress and future career goals.

 Your feedback and ideas help academics and support staff create the best possible teaching and learning experience for you and for future students at Kent.